Fargate

 Fargate is a pedestrian precinct and shopping area in Sheffield, England.
 It runs between Barker's Pool and High Street opposite the cathedral.
 It was pedestrianised in 1973.

 Fargate also holds a Continental Market approximately 4 times a year, which includes European stalls selling cheeses, confectionery, clothing, plants and crafts including jewellery and ornaments.

 History

-Joseph Woolhouse, in his "A Description of the Town of Sheffield", written in 1832 while the cholera was raging in Sheffield:
+Joseph Woolhouse, in his "A Description of the Town of Sheffield", wrote in 1832 while the cholera was raging in Sheffield:

 More recently, the street was home to Sheffield Assay Office.